MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ## Step 2: Create a client service principal

-The first step in granting consent is to [create the service principal for the app that you'll grant permissions](/powershell/module/microsoft.graph.applications/new-Entraserviceprincipal?view=graph-powershell-1.0&preserve-view=true).
-To do so, you'll need the `App Id` of your application.
+The first step in granting consent is to [create the service principal][new-entraserviceprincipal].
+To do so, you'll need the `AppId` of your application.

 <a name='register-an-application-with-azure-ad'></a>